 Reproductive behavior of diverse animal species, including humans, from an evolutionary perspective.
 Focus on how evolutionary accounts explain male-female differences in life style and behavior.
 Prerequisites: BIO 111-112

 BIO 320 Field Ecology 4 credits

-Introduction to the flora, fauna and physical characteristics of regional ecosystems with application of ecological theory.
+Introduction to the flora, fauna and physical characteristics of regional terrestrial and aquatic ecosystems with application of ecological theory.
 Emphasis on field methods and application of scientific method from data collection, analysis, and data presentation.
 Lab required.
 Three hours of lecture and six hours of lab per week.
 Prerequisites: BIO 111-112

 BIO 322 Conservation Biology 3 credits

 Study of the plight of endangered species, the biological consequences of fragmented populations, and the scientific basis of habitat/species restoration.
 Prerequisites: BIO 111-112